Patrician Brothers' College, Blacktown

 Patrician Brothers' College, Blacktown is a Roman Catholic single-sex secondary day school for boys, located in Blacktown, a western suburb of Sydney, New South Wales, Australia.

 History

 The College was founded in 1952 by the Patrician Brothers to serve mainly rural families of Blacktown and its surrounding districts.
 The school is set on several hectares in the heart of the rapidly expanding Blacktown.
 Under a restructure the College saw its last Year 6 class graduate in 1997 and the first Year 11 cohort commence in 1998.
-This led to an extensive building program with the addition of 11 classrooms, a technology block, library, school office and the Golden Jubilee Hall, as well as an amphitheatre finished in 2013.
+This led to an extensive building program with the addition of 11 classrooms, a technology block, library, a school office, and the Golden Jubilee Hall, as well as an amphitheatre finished in 2013.

 House names

-Patrician Brothers' College Blacktown have a proud and prestigious history.
+Patrician Brothers' College Blacktown has a proud and prestigious history.
 They have captured some of this history in the names of the college houses: